 Your next step is entering the player’s projection into the simulator.
 You can use your own projection or enter one from the countless DFS projection sites around the web.

 Using projections of 8 receptions and 81 receiving yards – Kelce’s median stats including the playoffs – Over 77.5 would be fairly priced at +109.
 You could conceivably see the Kelce props offered at 10 or more books at different prices.
-Using the Unabated simulator is critical in identifying the best number.
+Using the Unabated simulator is critical in identifying the best number for your prop bets.

-NFL Index props are often lottery-style selections in which you choose selections such as which player will score the first touchdown of the game, who will win the MVP of the Super Bowl, or the range of yards Jalen Hurts will throw for.
+NFL Index props are often lottery-style selections in which you choose selections such as which player will be the first touchdown scorer, which player will win the Super Bowl MVP, or the range of yards Jalen Hurts or Patrick Mahomes will throw for.
 The odds are long and the payouts big, and it’s very easy to be lulled into the lottery mentality of a longshot win.
 The holds tend to be much higher on these markets.
 Additionally, having access to data to properly analyze these multiway markets is not available to recreational gamblers.

-Professionals aren’t simply taking random pot shots while crossing their fingers.
+Professionals aren’t simply taking random pot shots at prop bets while crossing their fingers.
 Each bet they make has a positive expectation no matter how long the odds.
-When the Patriots beat the Rams 13-3 in 2019, one bettor won $100,000 wagering the Rams would score exactly 3 points at 400-1 odds.
+When the Patriots beat the Rams 13-3 in the 2019 Super Bowl, one bettor won $100,000 wagering the Rams would score exactly 3 points at 400-1 odds.
 Lucky bettor?
 Actually, no luck involved here.
 The player determined that the Rams scoring exactly 3 points at 400-1 odds was a positive expectation play.
 His partner had devised a chart to compute the correct odds of each result.
 That partner went on to found the website you’re currently reading.

 Perhaps you are wondering, how do I find those 400-1 bargains?
 You’re going to need data or the use of an accurate simulator to find value on index prop plays.
 For recreational players, betting these props can be fun when done in moderation.
 Be careful, the holds are usually very high and unless you have reliable data you can trust, they are not recommended.

-This might be the best chance for recreational players to win as these lines are often the most vulnerable.
+This might be the best chance for recreational players to win their Super Bowl prop bets because these lines are often the most vulnerable.
 There are no secret recipes in beating these markets.
 However, lines where you can find value stay up longer.
 This gives recreational bettors a more legitimate shot of finding positive expectation plays.

 As mentioned previously, professional bettors have no way to predict what cross-sport props will be offered.
 It tends to take a bit longer to figure them all out once they are released.
 The pros generally bypass these at first with the intent to circle back later.
 Ask a wise guy who will score more goals, Lionel Messi or the Chiefs placekicker, and it’s likely they’ll blabber incoherently for several minutes.
 It’s rare for pros to be profitable at both football and soccer.